lc00/wiki-experiment/Sorting-Algorithms.md

 ## Mergesort

 * Divide the list into sublists, starting with a size of 1, then Repeatedly merge sublists until there is only one left
+* Top-down (recursive) in JavaScript risks a stack overflow
 * In its worse case, it does significantly better than quicksort's average case
 * Highly parallelizable
 * Stable

+### Components

+* Sentinel value - Use something like `Infinity` to indicate the end of the array

 ### Complexity